stevearc/Battlecode-Server-Tester/README.txt

 ## REQUIREMENTS ##
 ##################
 You need four things in order for this system to work properly:
-	* Apache server with php and php-mysql module
+	* Apache server with ssl, php, and php-mysql module
 	* MySQL server
 	* Git or SVN
 	* Java and Ant (to run the battlecode client)